 The Bullock community is the largest community in central Markham.
 It also boasts the largest park – Milne Dam Conservation Park and has amenities galore!
 Find out below why people love living in this community.

-The Bullock community is defined in the north by the railway line that runs from Markham Station to Centennial Station – in the east the boundary follows the Rouge River tributary stream which runs almost parallel with Markham road.
-In the west McCowan road marks the edge of the community and in the south, Highway 7.
+Bullock community is defined in the north by the railway line.
+The line runs from Markham Station to Centennial Station.
+In the east, the boundary follows the Rouge River tributary stream which runs almost parallel to Markham road.
+In the west, McCowan road marks the edge of the community, and in the south, Highway 7.

 The Homes in Bullock Community

-The homes in the Bullock community are typically single-detached traditional homes built in the 50s and 60s, with 3 – 4 bedrooms.
-There are bungalows, side-split and back-split homes in abundance here.
-The plot sizes are generous and this has recently made homes very popular for families who want to do renovations, additions or just build a new home.
-Bullock has been going through a process of regentrification lately with the area with many “monster homes” replacing old and older small homes.
-About 70% of residents are homeowners and 30% renters in this community.
+The homes in the Bullock community are typically single-detached traditional homes.
+Most were built in the 50s and 60s, with 3 – 4 bedrooms.
+There are bungalows, side-split, and back-split homes in abundance here.
+The plot sizes are generous.
+This has made homes very popular for families who want to do renovations or just build a new home.
+Bullock has been going through a process of regentrification lately.
+Many “monster homes” are now replacing older, smaller homes.
+About 70% of residents are homeowners, and 30% are renters in this community.

 Transport & Commuting

-There are two GO stations situated on the east and west side of this community, so commuting from here is very easy for people working in downtown Toronto.
-The area is transected by Bullock Drive and Highway 7 which are major bus routes and so public transport to other parts of Markham is also very easy from here.
-Most people do have cars and room on their driveways to keep them, so driving is the most popular way to get around.
-There are no designated cycling lanes at the time of writing, but the highways and roads are wide and cyclists can often be seen in this community.
+There are two GO stations situated on the east and west side of this community.
+Therefore, commuting from here is very easy for people working in downtown Toronto.
+The area is transected by Bullock Drive and Highway 7.
+These are major bus routes and so public transport to other parts of Markham is also very easy from here.
+Most people do have cars and large driveways so driving is the most popular way to get around.
+There are no designated cycling lanes at the time of writing.
+However, highways and roads are wide and cyclists can often be seen in this community.

 Parks & Recreation

 Milne Dam Conservation Park has 305 acres and is the largest park in Markham.
-The reservoir is surrounded by wetlands, parkland and forests and is home to an abundance of wildlife, and heaven for birdwatchers.
-It is part of the Rouge River Valley and there is an abundance of trails, and parkland for picnics and relaxing.
+The reservoir is surrounded by wetlands, parkland and forests.
+It is home to an abundance of wildlife, and heaven for birdwatchers.
+Part of the Rouge River Valley, there is an abundance of trails, and parkland for picnics and relaxing.
 Other parks in the community are:

 - Robinson Park – 2 baseball diamonds, children’s playground & tennis courts.